franziz/tagger/README.md

 ## Assumption

 This library assume that you are using Python 3.5 or later.
-Honestly, I have not tried to install this library on Python 2.7.
-You can try if you want to contribute.

 Assumption: